aeternity/protocol/channels/ON-CHAIN.md

 - `round`: last published round
 - `lock_period`: agreed upon locking period by peers
 - `closes_at`: on-chain channel closing height
-- `force_blocked_till`: on-chain channel height after which a new force progress can be included in a block
+- `force_blocked_until`: on-chain channel height after which a new force progress can be included in a block

-Keeping track of the `state_hash`, `round`, `closes_at`, `force_blocked_till` and `lock_period` is
+Keeping track of the `state_hash`, `round`, `closes_at`, `force_blocked_until` and `lock_period` is
 necessary for nodes to be able to assess the validity of `channel_slash` and `channel_settle` transactions.
 Serialization defined [here](../serializations.md#channel)

 ## Force progress on-chain

-The forcing progress the mechanism to be used when a dispute arises between parties and one of them wants to use the blockchain as an arbiter.
-The poster provides enough state so an off-chain contract can be executed on-chain and thus producing the next channel's off-chain state.
+Forcing progress is the mechanism to be used when a dispute arises between parties and one of them wants to use the blockchain as an arbiter.
+The poster provides enough state so that an off-chain contract can be executed on-chain and thus producing the next channel's off-chain state.

-This can happen both while a channel is closing or it is still active.
-If the channel is not closing - participants can continue usinging it from the on-chain produced state or initiate a closing.
-If the channel is already closing - the force progress updates what are the currently expected closing amounts for each participant (according to the contract's execution).
+This can happen both while a channel is closing or while it is still active.
+If the channel is not closing - participants can continue using it from the on-chain produced state or initiate a closing.
+If the channel is already closing - the force-progress updates what are the currently expected closing amounts for each participant (according to the contract's execution).

 The force progress is based on what is considered to be the latest off-chain state.
-We have no way of prooving this is the case so there is a time frame provided for the other participant to dispute this.
-This time frame is measured in block height and it works exactly like the `lock_period` does for closing sequences - a new force progress can not be posted while a certain chain height is not reached.
-It is worth mentioning is that what is to be disputed is the off-chain that the force progress had been based on but not the forcing of progress itself.
-If an older state had been provided by the forcing party, the other one can post a newer co-signed off-chain state (via a snapshot for example).
+We have no way of proving that this is the case so there is a time frame provided for the other participant to dispute it.
+This time frame is measured in block height and it works exactly like the `lock_period` does for closing sequences - a new force progress can not be posted until a certain chain height is reached.
+It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on but not the forcing of progress itself.
+If an older state had been provided by the forcing party, the other party can post a newer co-signed off-chain state (via a snapshot for example).
 The co-signed state with the same or greater round will replace the on-chain produced one.
 This is to address the possible attack of a malicious actor making a couple of subsequent force pushes so even if one